 Adoreboard brought me in to work alongside their product team to redesign Emotics, an emotion analytics product used by consultants and agencies that analyses data to provide actionable insights for brands and research institutions.

 Before jumping in with the redesign it was important to get familiar with their current iteration of the product and start figuring out the pain points.
-Emotics was still in beta at this stage and hadn't yet been released to customers but the internal consultants were already using the it for live projects.
-They proved to be invaulable for gathering feedback on current weaknesses in the product and discussing new features.
+Emotics was still in beta at this stage and hadn't yet been released to customers but the internal consultants were already utilising it for live projects.
+They proved to be invaluable for gathering feedback on current weaknesses in the product and discussing new features.